Publications

 -

-Accepted to 4DV @ CVPR 2025, in submission to NeurIPS 2025.
+In submission to NeurIPS 2025.

 Accurate and efficient object detection is essential for autonomous vehicles, where real-time perception requires low latency and high throughput.
 LiDAR sensors provide robust depth information, but conventional methods process full 360° scans in a single pass, introducing significant delay.
 Streaming approaches address this by sequentially processing partial scans in the native polar coordinate system, yet they rely on translation-invariant convolutions that are misaligned with polar geometry -- resulting in degraded performance or requiring complex distortion mitigation.
 Recent Mamba-based state space models (SSMs) have shown promise for LiDAR perception, but only in the full-scan setting, relying on geometric serialization and positional embeddings that are memory-intensive and ill-suited to streaming.
 We propose Polar Hierarchical Mamba (PHiM), a novel SSM architecture designed for polar-coordinate streaming LiDAR.
 PHiM uses local bidirectional Mamba blocks for intra-sector spatial encoding and a global forward Mamba for inter-sector temporal modeling, replacing convolutions and positional encodings with distortion-aware, dimensionally-decomposed operations.
-PHiM sets a new state-of-the-art among streaming detectors on the Waymo Open Dataset, outperforming the previous best by 10\% and matching full-scan baselines at twice the throughput.
+PHiM sets a new state-of-the-art among streaming detectors on the Waymo Open Dataset, outperforming the previous best by 10% and matching full-scan baselines at twice the throughput. -

 2024